The Norwegian people (advanced level)

 Gå en tur: go for a walk, from one distance to another and back, and for no special reason.
 In every personal ads they all like to "gå turer i skog og mark".It's a Norwegian cliché.

-ski (cross country) skiing We are actually born with skis on our feet, and it's a part of the Norwegian identity.Some famous Norwegian skiers: Bjørn Dæhli, Vegard Ulvang and Thomas Alsgaard and not at least our new stars: Marit Björgen and Petter Northug.
+ski (cross country) skiing We are actually born with skis on our feet, and it's a part of the Norwegian identity.Some famous Norwegian skiers: Bjørn Dæhli, Vegard Ulvang and Thomas Alsgaard and not at least our new stars: Marit Björgen, Therese Johaug and Petter Northug.

 We’re proud to have arranged the Olympic Games in Lillehammer in 1994.

-Harrytur/harryhandel: To avoid bankruptcy, we travel to the Swedish border and empty _their_ shelves for cheap food and alcohol.
+Harrytur/harryhandel: To avoid bankruptcy, we travel to the Swedish border Svinesund and empty their shelves for cheap food, candy and alcohol.

 Forspiel/nachspiel: it’s nothing sexual, but a private drinking party before and after the pub crawl- to avoid going bankrupt.

-our word *ja* (yes) with ingressive affirmation, we don't have inhalation problems we just talk like this!
+our word *ja* (yes) with ingressive affirmation, we don't have inhalation problems we just talk like that!

 Målstrid: the never ending war between Norway’s two official written forms of Norwegian: Nynorsk and Bokmål.